stratmm/useditor/README.md

 * install docker
 * build the Useditor docker container.

+This process may take some time depending on your computer and internet connection; go make a coffee.
 ### Accessing the VM
 To use the VM you should
 ```